 Top 10 Spouse Visa Extension FAQs

-There comes a time in every UK spouse visa holder’s life when their thoughts naturally turn to …. applying for an extension of stay.
-That time normally comes a few months before they have been living in the UK as a spouse of a British citizen or settled person for 2.5 years.
+There comes a time in every UK spouse visa holder’s life when their thoughts naturally turn to applying for an extension of stay.
+That time normally comes a few months before they have been living in the UK for 2.5 years in the Appendix FM category.
 In this post we look at ten of the most common questions asked by spouse visa holders when considering applying for a spouse visa extension.